-3.5 It should be emphasised that due to the prevailing economic downturn and anticipated lengthy climb back to a sound economic climate for new investment, the timing and potentially the phasing of development within the Major Areas of Change could be more protracted than originally conceived.
+It should be emphasised that due to the prevailing economic downturn and anticipated lengthy climb back to a sound economic climate for new investment, the timing and potentially the phasing of development within the Major Areas of Change could be more protracted than originally conceived.
 The number of legacy sites in the Plan itself demonstrates this more realistic perspective on development prospects.
-As a consequence, the detailed site and building block configurations illustrated on the Maps for the Major Areas of

-Change in the Supplementary Guidance document will be subject to change, as planning applications come forward and further refinements are made to these proposals.
+As a consequence, the detailed site and building block configurations illustrated on the Maps for the Major Areas of Change in the Supplementary Guidance document will be subject to change, as planning applications come forward and further refinements are made to these proposals.
 At this stage however, and for the lifetime of this Plan, the planning policy position and preferred land uses outlined in Supplementary Guidance remain the basis for the development of these seven designated areas.

-AREAS of POTENTIAL CHANGE
+Areas of Potential Change

-- 3.6 Two Areas of Potential Change are designated covering a variety of circumstances and consequently, a range of planning issues requiring different policy responses.
+Two Areas of Potential Change are designated covering a variety of circumstances and consequently, a range of planning issues requiring different policy responses.
 Grouping these areas together has one common purpose: to highlight potential new opportunities for both development and placemaking.
-The key consideration in their designation however (under Policy APC1-2 below), is that land use change is either planned or desired, rather than the retention of the policies of the 2005 Local Plan. - 3.7 The intention is to provide direction for future investment so that this can be done in a planned, coordinated and phased manner, having regard to how these areas function and how their roles may change over time. - 3.8 Areas of Potential Change are characterised as having a range of problems, be it social, economic, physical or environmental, with in most cases, a combination of all four.
+The key consideration in their designation however (under Policy APC1-2 below), is that land use change is either planned or desired, rather than the retention of the policies of the 2005 Local Plan.

+The intention is to provide direction for future investment so that this can be done in a planned, coordinated and phased manner, having regard to how these areas function and how their roles may change over time.

+Areas of Potential Change are characterised as having a range of problems, be it social, economic, physical or environmental, with in most cases, a combination of all four.
 They require a range of interventions to establish the conditions that could realise their potential.
-They have potential for development, either on one or two sites, or over a wider area, where cumulatively, the development or change of use of a number of smaller sites would improve conditions considerably. - 3.9 The key feature common to these areas, unlike 'Major Areas of Change', is the greater uncertainty over their future with agreements on the optimum planning strategies still to be decided.
-Because of this, a number of options are set out in Supplementary Guidance at this stage, to inform and guide what the best or favoured option could be.
+They have potential for development, either on one or two sites, or over a wider area, where cumulatively, the development or change of use of a number of smaller sites would improve conditions considerably for the area.

+The key feature common to these areas, unlike 'Major Areas of Change', is the greater uncertainty over their future with agreements on the optimum planning strategies still to be decided.
+Because of this, a number of options are set out at this stage, to inform and guide what the best or favoured option could be.
-MAJOR AREAS of CHANGE and POTENTIAL CHANGE

-- 3.10 The Areas of Potential Change, as the name suggests, are presented in the plan with little prescription, unlike the Major Areas of Change, where preferred land uses are indicated. - 3.11 The two Areas of Potential Change, designated on the Proposals Map, are: - APC 1: Central East Greenock Broomhill and Drumfrochar, Strone and Wellington Park - APC 2: Inner Lower Port Glasgow (including Clune Park)
+The Areas of Potential Change, as the name suggests, are presented in the plan with little prescription, unlike the Major Areas of Change, where preferred land uses are indicated.

+The two Areas of Potential Change, designated on the Proposals Map, are:

+APC 1: Central East Greenock - Broomhill and Drumfrochar, Strone and Wellington Park APC 2: Inner Lower Port Glasgow (including Clune Park).

-Policy APC1-2 - Areas of Potential Change
+Policy APC1-2 : Areas of Potential Change